Overview

 5. Training (optional): BPI does not require training and is not affiliated with any training centers.
 However, individuals who complete training typically perform better on BPI exams.
 Most BPI Test Centers offer training.

 6. Take your Energy Auditor exams (online and field).
 Find a BPI Test Center to schedule your online exam.
-Click here to view BPI Test Centers that provide the Energy Auditor field exam.
+Use the Certification Types button to view BPI Test Centers that provide the Energy Auditor field exam.

 7. Exam Scores: You can log in to your candidate account to see your scores.
 Online scores are available immediately following the completion of your exam and field exams can take up to 5 business days for proctors to add results to your account.